ethyca/fides/docs/fidesops/docs/guides/privacy_requests.md

 A full list of attributes available to set on the Privacy Request can be found in the [API docs](/fidesops/api#operations-Privacy_Requests-get_request_status_api_v1_privacy_request_get).

-## How can I approve or deny a Privacy Request?
+## Approve and deny Privacy Requests

 Privacy Requests are executed immediately by default.
 To review Privacy Requests before they are executed, set the `REQUIRE_MANUAL_REQUEST_APPROVAL` variable in your `fidesops.toml` to `TRUE`.